HazyResearch/deepdive/doc/doc/advanced/markov_logic_network.md

 - As in Tuffy, soft evidence is supported.
 A soft evidence will be treated as a factor linked to the atom corresponding to the evidence.
 The weight of the factor is ln(prior/(1-prior)) where prior is the possibility that the evidence holds true.
 - Same as Tuffy, a closed world assumption is made during learning.
 This means all atoms not specified in evidence.db will be treated as false.
 - During learning the system learns weights for all soft rules specified in prog.mln.
 Non-zero weights are needed to be specified in prog.mln for all soft rules for learning.
+- For now the Tuffy Port is only tested on Postgres.
+Its support for other DBMSs will be developed and tested in the future.